joyeusenoelle/Resume/README.md

 I have a bachelor’s degree in Classical Studies from Earlham College, and experience in live theater - on and off stage.
 Additionally, I have worked with statistics and data management, and am published both scholastically and in fiction.
 All of this helps me bring a unique perspective to my programming and development.

 Since 2012, I've been working as a freelancer so that I could maintain my parents' house for them and, since I'm a single parent, make sure my son had the parental support he needed to grow up and finish high school.
-Now that he's about to graduate, I'm looking forward to rejoining the workforce on a more permanent basis.
+Now that he's graduated and moved out, I'm looking forward to rejoining the workforce on a more permanent basis.

 ## Location
 I strongly prefer remote work, and (barring special requirements) do not need additional equipment to be able to work remotely.
-I will be happy to discuss relocation for the right employer.
+I cannot relocate at the moment.

 ## Experience
+#### Developer - A Bunch Tell, LLC - May 2019-present
+* Developed blog application software using the Go language.

 #### Developer - Animal Farm Foundation - June 2018-present
 * Developed and altered themes for the WordPress CMS.
 * Managed a LAMP web server.

-#### Developer - Good Good Work - June 2018-present
+#### Developer - Good Good Work - June 2018-December 2018
 * Developed and altered themes for the WordPress CMS.
 * Migrated multiple WordPress websites into a single Multi-Site installation.

-#### Moderator - Mastodon.Social Mastodon Instance - May 2017-present
+#### Moderator - Mastodon.Social Mastodon Instance - May 2017-May 2019
 * Served as primary moderator for the flagship Mastodon instance
 * Handled abuse reports and user queries and requests